Mouad-Ghour/quote-generator/README.md

-# quote-generator
- this is my first project as a Nextjs web App
+This is my first Project using NextJs and AWS Amplify.